fbpx

 Social Work Standards for Technology

 Collaboration at its best!
 Two years ago, NASW partnered with ASWB, CSWE, and CSWA.
-They created the Task Force for Technology Standards in Social Work Practice which produced a thorough set of standards on the use of technology in the practice of social work.
-In 2016 the task force released a draft to the public for comments.
-After careful review of the comments received and many other sources of best practices, they released the NASW, ASWB, CSWE, & CSWA Standards for Technology in Social Work Practice.
+They created the Task Force for Technology Standards in Social Work Practice, which produced a thorough set of standards for the use of technology in social work.
+In 2016, the task force released a draft for comments to the public.
+After a careful review of the comments received and many other sources of best practices, they released the NASW, ASWB, CSWE, & CSWA Standards for Technology in Social Work Practice.

 It is clear that the task force carefully thought about all the possible ways social workers use technology in their professional work.
-A wide range of standards are provided, such as: ethics, law, informed consent, competence and training, electronic security, boundaries, payments, designing and delivering services, social media, dealing with technology issues, records, electronic devices, distance education and supervision, and using search engines.
+A wide range of standards is provided, such as ethics, law, informed consent, competence and training, electronic security, boundaries, payments, designing and delivering services, social media, dealing with technology issues, records, electronic devices, distance education, and supervision, and using search engines.

 One of my favorite aspects of the standards document is that the task force included their interpretation of the standards!